redtree76/IS-403/index.md

 Methods such as ELISA kits (immunoassay-based) and Liquid Chromatography-Mass Spectrometry (LC-MS, chemical quantification of cyanotoxin) detect cyanotoxins with high specificity, but it requires lab processing, trained personnel, expensive and non-portable, thus not suitable for real-time or in-situ monitoring.

 To provide timely alert of cyanobacteria growth for indoor duckweed farms, real-time sensing is vital.
 The current available technology could be summarized as satellite imaging, imaging with machine learning, and optical sensors.
 Satellite imaging that tracks surface-level bloom is commonly used for large water bodies, which lacks resolution for small-scale indoor systems.
-Alternatively, machine learning may be applied along with imaging.
+(NC State, 2021) Alternatively, machine learning may be applied along with imaging.
 While it is promising, they often depend on large datasets and computational resources, making it costly and highly dependent on the available data for training.
 Therefore in our project, we choose to focus on optical sensors, which are the most common form of sensor available on the market that provides real-time sensing.

 Currently most optical sensors used for field research are fluorescence-based.
 While it is a promising solution for in-situ monitoring, its accuracy and reading is highly affected by environmental factors such as turbidity, temperature, or pH, which leads to unreliable estimation of biomass.
 Additionally, the complex calibration process also acts as a barrier to easy adoption by users to whom cyanobacteria monitoring may be a component to a complex system like duckweed farm.

 To simplify the complex system and lower the cost of production, our project focuses on absorbance-based sensors.
 While it has lower accuracy compared to the fluorescence-based sensor, it is a necessary trade-off for it to address the limitation of cost and complexity in existing sensor systems.

 3.1.2. *Development of the Optical Sensor* (Isaac)